 *This information only summarizes the policies below and is just an overview.
 Coverage is subject to the terms, conditions and exclusions of the policy(ies).
 Should a discrepancy occur between this synopsis of coverage and the actual terms, conditions and exclusions of the policy(ies), the policy(ies) terms, conditions and exclusion will prevail.

-To find a high school team, you can check the USA Cycling database of clubs here.
-Keep in mind that some high school clubs are actually leagues with individual clubs registered within those leagues.
+To find an interscholastic team, you can check the USA Cycling database of clubs here.
+Keep in mind that some interscholastic clubs are actually leagues with individual clubs registered within those leagues.
 To find those teams, click on “details” next to the league name.

 A few other leagues and series worth checking out: